SEO for Product Pages: The Basics

-Businesses already know that, and they are investing heavily into product page optimization.
-There are two aspects of optimization you should consider: the SEO aspect and the clickthrough rate optimization (CTR) aspect.
-The first one is all about the appearance of your product page in search results for desired keywords.
+The first is about the appearance of your product page in search engine results for desired keywords.
 The second one is about the conversion or selling of your product.
+The following tips/tricks/best practices are written with the two in mind.
+Luckily for me, the two are intertwined🤪

-I’ll talk about both from the perspective of ‘Spongebob Squarepants Socks’ example from our eCommerce SEO guide.
+We’ll talk about both from the perspective of ‘Spongebob Squarepants Socks’ example from our eCommerce SEO guide.
 You can DOWNLOAD a PDF version of this guide with bonus content (this page included) for easier offline reading and sharing with coworkers.

-The beginning of any SEO is making sure basics are done.
-Like setting up GA for eCommerce properly, submitting the website to Search Console and Bing Webmasters, etc. The guide I mentioned above has that first step explained (among many other things).
+The beginning of any SEO is making sure the basics are done.
+Like setting up GA for eCommerce properly, submitting the website to Search Console and Bing Webmasters, etc. The guide I mentioned above has that first step (among many other things).

 Beginners and experts alike know about on-page optimization.
 In eCommerce, for the most part, it means aligning the product name with your keyword research (targeted search queries) and implementing the results/findings in the crucial parts of a page.

-▶️Best practices: your keyword/product research findings include in the product page title, meta title and description, and URL slug.
+▶️Best practices: your keyword/product research findings include the product page title, meta title and description, and URL slug.

 📝SEO aspect: obviously, focusing on keywords helps you rank for them.
 That’s like SEO 101 from the days of old.